Mela (1948 film): Soundtrack

 Composer Naushad had Shamshad Begum singing some memorable songs, in the process getting the "best out of Shamshad" for this film.
 "Dharti Ko Aakash Pukaare" and "Taqdeer Bani Banke Bigdi" by Shamshad are both notable songs, reportedly showing her growth as a "serious singer".
 The song "Dharti Ko Aakash Pukaare" was originally put in as a title song, but it became extremely popular, forcing the producers to have the full song added in the film.

 Another popular song was the bidai (farewell) number, "Gaaye Jaa Geet Milan Ke" (Sing Songs Of Meeting), sung by Mukesh, at the time of Manju's departure from home after marriage.
 It was used in the film to show Manju's feelings, her "secret sorrows" that "cannot be voiced but are palpable" through the medium of the song.
 The song is sung by Mohan (Dilip Kumar) as he's racing home in his bullock cart to meet Manju (Nargis), whereas Manju is leaving for her husband's home.

-Mohammed Rafi's popularity as a singer rose with the single song sung by him in Mela, "Ye zindgi ke mele".
+Mohammed Rafi's popularity as a singer rose with the single song sung by him in Mela, "Ye zindagi ke mele".

 Mela had music directed by Naushad with lyrics by Shakeel Badayuni.
 The singers were Mukesh, Shamshad Begum, Zohrabai Ambalewali and Mohammed Rafi.